MRiabov/documentation-qa-reducer/prompt_templates.md

 # Templates (use exact final format)

+Note: This repository’s primary purpose is to degrade high-quality documentation into poor variants to create a synthetic “bad” dataset from “good.”
+The templates below are intended for the fixer task (bad -> good) when training a model that repairs degraded docs.
+Keep the exact output format.

 ## 1) Seq2seq single-model (detect + rewrite)

 System: You improve degraded developer docs by identifying the worst span and proposing a fix.